Do German Shepherds Like To Run? (Explained!)

 Running is healthy for dogs, and German Shepherds are no exception.
 In fact, German Shepherds were bred to be working dogs, and as such, they have a lot of energy that needs to be expended.
 Running is a great way for them to do this.

 Not only is running well for their physical health, but it also helps to keep their minds sharp.
-A tired dog is a good dog, and German Shepherds who get plenty of exercises are less likely to become bored or destructive.
+A tired dog is a good dog, and German Shepherds who get plenty of exercise are less likely to become bored or destructive.
 So if you’re wondering whether or not German Shepherds like to run, the answer is a resounding yes!

 German Shepherds are bred as working dogs, so they have a lot of energy and stamina.
 They need an outlet for all that energy, and running is the perfect way to do it.
-If you have a German Shepherd, you should make sure they get plenty of exercises every day.
-Taking them on runs or walks is a great way to bond with your dog while also keeping them healthy and happy.
+If you have a German Shepherd, you should make sure they get plenty of exercise every day.

 When Can I Start Running My German Shepherd?

-When can I start running my German Shepherd?
 You can start running your German Shepherd as soon as they are old enough and their joints are fully developed.
 This is usually around 18 months to two years old.
 If you start too early, you could damage their joints.
 So make sure to wait until they are at least 18 months old before taking them on any long runs!
 And of course, always consult with your veterinarian first.

 That being said, Most German Shepherds will be able to start light running (on soft surfaces) around the age of six months of age.
 If you want to start taking your pup on longer runs, you’ll need to wait until they’re a bit older and their joints are stronger – usually around one to two years old.

 If you have a German Shepherd that is under the age of 18 months, then it is best to wait until they are a bit older before taking them on any long runs.
 You don’t want to damage their joints by starting too early!
 Always consult with your veterinarian first though, to be sure.
-Once they are older, you can start taking them on longer runs and they will likely enjoy it as much as you do!
-Just be sure to take it slow at first and build up their endurance gradually.

 As German Shepherd ages, their cartilage begins to degenerate.
 This process is gradual and often starts around the age of four or five.
 As the cartilage wears down, it becomes thinner and less able to cushion the bones.
 This can lead to joint pain and stiffness, particularly in the hips and elbows.